 | || Medical Director: Charles Burnell, M.D. |

 Dr. Charles Burnell, M.D., serves as lead over all associate medical directors across Acadian's service areas.
 Dr. Burnell reviews on-scene medical procedures and procedures between medics and emergency room physicians.
 He oversees training and continuing education programs at NEMSA as well as Acadian's wellness and quality enhancement programs.

 He is a graduate of Louisiana State University School of Medicine and is board certified by the American Board of Emergency medicine.
-Before becoming medical director this year, Dr. Burnell worked closely with Acadian for 16 years, including during the aftermath of Hurricane Katrina where he served as the director of air transports of patients from the Superdome.
+Before becoming medical director in 2010, Dr. Burnell worked closely with Acadian for 16 years, including during the aftermath of Hurricane Katrina where he served as the director of air transports of patients from the Superdome.
 Dr. Burnell graduated summa cum laude with a degree in biochemistry at Louisiana State University.

 | || |

 Senior Vice President of Operations: Daniel J. Lennie

 Daniel J. Lennie oversees all operations in Acadian Ambulance's Louisiana and Mississippi markets.
 He joined the company in 1972 as an EMT and worked on an ambulance while attending college.
 He has worked in many departments, including communications, education and training, public relations, contract services and operations.

 Danny served as a commissioner on Louisiana's first Emergency Medical Services Certification Commission and as a member of the Oversight Board for Louisiana's Patient Compensation Fund.
 He is currently a member of Louisiana's Emergency Medical Services for Children Advisory Council.